holgerbrandl/gi2accession/README.md

 (34, X17614.1)
 ```

-This solution could be also easily wrapped into client-side application using [kscript](https://github.com/holgerbrandl/kscript), by just adding a dependency header and by reading the id list from the provided arguments.
-Here's the gist and the alias:
+This solution could be also easily wrapped into a self-contained client-side application using [kscript](https://github.com/holgerbrandl/kscript), by just adding a dependency header and by reading the id list from the provided arguments.
+See here how it looks like
 ```apple js
 alias gi2acc="kscript https://git.io/v1ZUY"